Permanent residence titles

 - It is not subject to any time limits or geographical restrictions

-Overview of the different types of settlement permits (Niederlassungserlaubnisse)
+Overview of the different types of permanent settlement permits (Niederlassungserlaubnisse)

-- Settlement permit for persons recognized as entitled to asylum and recognized refugees
+- Permanent settlement permit for persons recognized as entitled to asylum and recognized refugees

-- Settlement permit for children aged 16 years or older
+- Permanent settlement permit for children aged 16 years or older

-All settlement permits offer the same benefits, irrespective of their legal basis.
+All permanent settlement permits offer the same benefits, irrespective of their legal basis.

 EU long-term residence permit (Erlaubnis zum Daueraufenthalt-EU)